 Pancreatic cancer is particularly difficult to treat.
-The American Cancer Society estimate that up to 61 percent of people with early-stage pancreatic cancer live for at least 5 years after diagnosis.
+The American Cancer Society estimate that

 Some subtypes of pancreatic cancer are more aggressive than others.
 For example, pancreatic ductal adenocarcinoma is usually already at an advanced stage when doctors detect it, and its 5-year survival rate is

 However, new research may have identified the main weakness of this aggressive form of cancer, which is that its cells are addicted to a key protein.

 Dr. Christopher Vakoc, PhD, a professor at the Cold Spring Harbor Laboratory in New York, and his team investigated the reason why this subtype of pancreatic cancer is so aggressive.

 Until now, the researchers knew that a certain mutation was to blame for the progression of the disease, but they did not know exactly what triggered the mutation in the first place.